Operator models for meromorphic functions of bounded type: Model relations on Krein spaces

 This is an element of $\mathcal{B}(h_1)$, because both $f$ and $g$ are and $D_w$ acts boundedly on $\mathcal{B}(h_1)$.
 Consequently, it follows that also

 However, we know that $D_w( h_i) \in \mathcal{B}(h_i)$.
-This means that $D_w(c \cdot \left( h_1 + h_2 \right))$ is either the zero function if $c=0$, or not an element of $\mathcal{B}(h_1)$.
+This means that $D_w(c \left( h_1 + h_2 \right))$ is either the zero function if $c=0$, or not an element of $\mathcal{B}(h_1)$.
 Consequently, we arrive at

 This means that $A_f\cap (\mathcal{B}(h_1) \times \mathcal{B}(h_1))$ is the multiplication operator with the independent variable on $\mathcal{B}(h_1)$, which is a simple, symmetric operator with deficiency index $(1,1)$.
 The second relation $A_f\cap (\mathcal{B}(h_2) \times \mathcal{B}(h_2))$ is treated analogously. \end{proof} The next theorem is, in principle, a special case of \cite[Theorem 4.7]{article55}.
-The primary distinction in our context is that the symmetric operators we consider are not necessarily densely defined, an assumption that was not crucial to their argument.
+The main difference is that the symmetric operators we consider here are not necessarily densely defined, but that is an assumption that is not crucial to their argument.
 In our specific situation, this result can be proven in a more elementary manner using the multiplication identity of $D_w$. \begin{theorem} Let $f\in \mathcal{N}_{sym}$ such that neither $f$ nor $-f$ is a Herglotz-Nevanlinna function.
 Moreover, consider the realization $(\mathcal{L}(f),A_f,\phi_f)$ constructed in Section \ref{Sec:Construction}, where

 for a pair of functions $h_1,h_2 \in \mathcal{S}_0$ which are relatively prime.
 Finally, set